 Zacks Trust (the "Trust") was organized as a Delaware statutory trust on November 14, 2018 and is authorized to have multiple series or portfolios.
 The Trust is an open-end management investment company, registered under the Investment Company Act of 1940, as amended (the "1940 Act").
-The offering of the Fund's shares is registered under the Securities Act of 1933, as amended (the "Securities Act").
-This Statement of Additional Information ("SAI") relates to Zacks Small/Mid Cap ETF (the "Fund").
+The offering of the Zacks Quality International ETF's (the "Fund") shares is registered under the Securities Act of 1933, as amended (the "Securities Act").
+This Statement of Additional Information ("SAI") relates to the Fund.
 The Fund is an exchange-traded fund (commonly referred to as an "ETF").
 ETFs are funds that trade like other publicly- traded securities.
 The shares of the Fund are referred to herein as "Shares" or "Fund Shares."